coatyio/coaty-js/examples/hello-world/README.md

 Identity advertisement/deadvertisement can be activated or deactivated by setting the boolean option `shouldAdvertiseIdentity` in the communication or controller options of the Coaty configuration.
-By default, this option is activated for communication managers.
-For controllers, this option is deactivated by default.
+By default, this option is activated for both communication managers and controllers.

 The service component keeps track of connected components by observing Advertise and Deadvertise events for `Component` identities,